hapax/hapax.github.io/assets/simple-physics.md

 This means in particular that if you are much larger than the spheres you are bumping into, the cross-section is $\pi R^2$, and if you are much smaller, it is $\pi r^2$.
+If you are colliding with spheres of the same size, then the scattering cross-section is

+$$
+\sigma = \pi (2R)^2.
+$$

+This covers most of the cases we will be interested in!

 *Running in the rain.*
 So far, we're imagining the colliding objects are stationary (or